MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ## Load the required imports

-First, run the following cell to load the required imports:
+In Jupyter Notebooks, create a new notebook that uses the **Python 3** kernel.
+In the first cell, run the following code to load the required imports:

 ```python
 from qiskit import QuantumCircuit